hablapps/doric/docs/docs/index.md

 excerpt: "Fast development API for Apache Spark"

-intro:
-  - excerpt: "Develop faster by having more information of each element of your ETL"

 feature_row:
   - image_path: assets/images/Logos_doric_0.svg
-    alt: "Fast development API"
-    title: "Fast development API"
-    excerpt: "Safer API keeping all the knowledge you already have about Dataframes"
+    alt: "Code faster"
+    title: "Code faster"
+    excerpt: "Don't need to learn all again, doric adds a layer to the dataframes to avoid the most common erros developing with the spark framework"
   - image_path: assets/images/Logos_doric_1.svg
     alt: "Type safe columns"
     title: "Type safe columns"
-    excerpt: "Expect more than an unknown type column, take full control of your ETL logic"
+    excerpt: "Validate the content of a column with the type safe `DoricColumn[T]`.
+If you know what you have and what you need, you can modularize your code and reuse it"
   - image_path: /assets/images/Logos_doric_2.svg
     alt: "Better error handling"
     title: "Better error handling"
     excerpt: "Find more errors in each run.
-Doric will aggregate all wrong elements in each tranformation marking the like of code that creates it"
+Doric will aggregate error elements in each transformation.
+And locate the exact source of that error with a single click"
 ---

-{% include feature_row id="intro" type="center" %}

 {% include feature_row %}